andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_03_DataFormats.rst

   dwigradcheck dwi.mif -export_grad_mrtrix corrected_gradient.txt

-From Jordan Palms, Univerity of Michigan: "The output shows the mean length of streamlines based on different transformations of the bvec file.
+From Jordan Palms, University of Michigan: "The output shows the mean length of streamlines based on different transformations of the bvec file.
 It will save the corrected bvecs into a separate file that can be used in place of the original bvec/bval files needed early on in the MRtrix preprocessing steps."
 I am indebted to Jordan for bringing this to my attention.

 Video
 *****